cyberjunky/python-garminconnect/README.md

 ## About

-This package allows you to request your device, activity and health data from your Garmin Connect account.
+This package allows you to request garmin device, activity and health data from your Garmin Connect account.
 See <https://connect.garmin.com/>

 ## Installation